LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   maybe precompute visibility from all the tile positions in the room and merge them?
 - wasteful when there's multiple of an app so could share immutable img/shader/etc. but i think the simplicity is totally worth it for now.
+- at some point the map should be loaded as data not code
+- i keep needing to google "fen editor" to make the chess rooms. should just add a mode to examples/chess/gui.fr that lets you place pieces.
+- Object.Screen needs certain disabled inputs so can't cheat the idea even tho the standalone programs need to let you set the whole state
+  (ex. chess fen paste or life draw/pattern/pause once i want to force you to interact with the world while it changes)
+- chess open a door for winning
+- check that init fens don't have impossible castle rights
+- for the yellow mandelbrot chess hallway one to make sense from the other direction the wall blocker needs to be thin i guess so its actually just the transition between squares you can't walk on.
+- have the existing room give you another door if you win the game. one of the paths lead to a new full board that you just have to win so you learn that can do stuff too.